- Cheapest non-owner car insurance companies in Arizona

 Cheapest non-owner car insurance companies in Arizona

-The cheapest non-owner car insurance in Arizona is from Auto-Owners, with an average rate of $120.
+Auto-Owners is the cheapest non-owner car insurance in Arizona, with rates averaging $120.
 The second most affordable option in Arizona is State Farm, with an average rate of $227.

 The table below shows the most affordable non-owner car insurance companies in Arizona.